Dvory nad Žitavou: History

 The first written sign of the municipality is from 1075.
 It mentions the Latin name of the municipality - Villa Hudvordensium super aquam Sitou - which means the settlement of masters (peasants) above the river Žitava.

 The first settlers were the established Pečang-s.
 The place now known as Udvard was generated from merging 4 settlements Hudvord, Huba, Pazman and Vadkert.
 Udvard got a license from the king to collect duty on the river crossing and later on the bridge.
 In 1248 one German knight Resser got a piece of the Udvardian estate as a gift.
 Later in 1256 another German knight Sebret a Sefrid de Medek got the right of collecting duty on the Žitava river.
-After the knights left, these estates and rights were given to the Estergomian archbishop.
+After the knights left, these estates and rights were given to the Archbishop of Esztergom.
 The estates given to Garamsaintbenedict-abbey were a conflict-point between the abbot and the archbishop.
 The estate was thereafter held by the Estergomian archbishop, who held an earth-master position until 1848, the end of the subjugate.

 In 1228 the Udvardian masters/peasants organized an insurgency, because of the unbearable taxes that the abbey took from them.
 This was the first villein-insurgency in the medieval Kingdom of Hungary.
 Udvard got his name after the masters who were serving in the royal chateau.
 In the medieval and later ages, Udvard was a place where many significant events took place.
 1309 is a very important date because a synod with the Estergomian archbishop as leader took place in the royal chateau on the top of Saint-Martin hillock.
 At this synod, they legitimated the ruling role of Charles Robert from the dynasty of Anjou's, and they made a decision about the punishment of intemperate criminals who belonged to Čák Mathias (Čák Matúš) and about his own silencing.
 They prescribed, beside the compulsory morning and afternoon bell-ringing, the evening runging simultaneously with the Angelus prayer.
 This spread across the district and remains a living tradition.

 On October 2, 1429, the Hungarian king and the Roman emperor Sigismund of Luxembourg nominated Udvard as a city with the name-Fairground town Big Udvard.
 In 1462 the Udvard-district was created with Udvard as its seat.
 In 1441 Udvard got a broadsword-law from the king.
 Into Udvard-district, which expanded as far as rivers Danube and Váh flowed, and included 23 settlements and 11 manors.
 The district dissolved in 1923.
 Turkish oppression brought great suffering to Udvard.
 Early in 1530, Turkish armies attacked the city.
 These attacks repeated with destruction, robbery, killing and deportation until 1533.
 In 1550 the city suffered another attack, and from 1572 to 1685 August the city was under Turkish occupation.
 Udvard was one of many cities and towns that were mostly or fully victims of the Turkish destruction.

 After the expulsion of the Turkish armies, part of the population returned to Udvard, the other part of the population, new settlers, came from northern Germany.